Adventure into Fear (franchise): Helstrom (2020)

 Daimon and Ana Helstrom, the children of a powerful serial killer, hunt down the worst of humanity.

 Hulu ordered Helstrom, based on the characters Daimon and Satana Hellstrom, for a 10-episode series in May 2019.
 Paul Zbyszewski was set as showrunner and executive producer alongside Loeb.
 The series stars Tom Austen and Sydney Lemmon respectively as Daimon and Ana Helstrom, along with Elizabeth Marvel as Victoria Helstrom, Robert Wisdom as Henry / Caretaker, Ariana Guerra as Gabriella Rossetti, June Carryl as Louise Hastings, and Alain Uy as Chris Yen.
 Filming began in early October 2019 in Vancouver, and wrapped in March 2020.
 Helstrom was released on October 16, 2020, and canceled on December 14, 2020.
 Review aggregator Rotten Tomatoes reported an approval rating of 27% based on 26 reviews, with an average rating of 5/10, while Metacritic, which uses a weighted average, assigned a score of 40 out of 100 based on 9 critics.

-Roxxon Corporation, a company that has been featured throughout the MCU, is referenced in the series.
+Roxxon Corporation, a company that has been featured in the comics and the MCU, is referenced in the series.
+Regarding the series' place relative to the MCU, Zbyszewski explained that Helstrom is "siloed off" in part because of it being a "darker-themed show", further adding that the series was "not tied to the MCU" and "our own separate thing".
+Zbyszewski called it "freeing" not being a part of the MCU or its canon, instead "hav[ing] just this little pocket of the universe".